majdeddinea/Todo-List-App/README.md

 This setup allows for seamless switching between local development and production environments without needing to change the application code.

-This revised README section provides clear instructions on configuring the application for both local and Atlas MongoDB connections, emphasizing security practices such as excluding the `.env` file from version control.

 ## Running the Application

 To get the application up and running, follow these steps: